andrewchambers/srop/SPEC.md

 ### Type 0xd782cf4b395eca05 (Object ref)

-It is common to request the id of an object, this message can be used in a reply to signal to the client the id of an object.
+It is common to request the creation of a new object, this message can be used in a reply to signal to the client the id of the newly created object.

 This message is frequently used when a new object is created as the result of a message.